equinix-labs/metal-iot/openfaas/services/README.md

     ```sh
     export USER="postgres"
-    export PASS=""
     export HOST="postgresql.default.svc.cluster.local"
+#   export POSTGRES_PASSWORD=""  # Set this value or take it from the earlier step

     kubectl create secret generic -n openfaas-fn db \
       --from-literal db-username="$USER" \
-      --from-literal db-password="$PASS" \
+      --from-literal db-password="$POSTGRES_PASSWORD" \
       --from-literal db-host="$HOST"
     ```

 * Create the schema

     Use the `psql` command you got in the Postgres installation step to create the database schema held in the `openfaas/services/schema.sql` file.

 * Deploy the stack